AlpacaTech/libalpaca/STYLE.md

 ```

 ## Indentation
-Tabs shouldn't be tabs, they should be spaces.
-Two spaces, no more, no less.
+Tabs should be tabs, because any decent editor can configure a tab to any length.

 ### Switch/Case
 You should indent on both a switch statement and a case statement.